yugr/python-hate/README.md

 There is a Pylint but it is a linter (i.e. style checker) rather than analyzer so it is unable to detect many serious errors in programs which require dataflow analysis.
-In addition if fails even on simple stuff like
+In addition if fails on simple stuff like
-* invalid string formatting
+* invalid string formatting (tried to fix it [here](https://github.com/PyCQA/pylint/pull/2465))
-* iterating over unsorted dicts
+* iterating over unsorted dicts (reported [here](https://github.com/PyCQA/pylint/issues/2467))
 * dead list computations (e.g. using `sorted(lst)` instead of `lst.sort()`)
-* modifying list while iterating over it and many
+* modifying list while iterating over it
 * etc.

 ## GIL